telerik/ajax-docs/api/server/Telerik.Web.UI/RadPanelItemCollection.md

 `Telerik.Web.UI.RadPanelItem` The RadPanelItem that matches the specified arguments.
 Null (Nothing) is returned if no node is found.

-###  FindItem
+###  FindItemByText

-Returns  the first RadPanelItem
-            that matches the conditions defined by the specified predicate.
-            The predicate should returns a boolean value.
+Searches all nodes for a RadPanelItem with a Text property
+            equal to the specified text.

+#### Remarks
+This method is not recursive.

 #### Parameters

-#### match `System.Predicate{Telerik.Web.UI.RadPanelItem}`
+#### text `System.String`

-The Predicate <> that defines the conditions of the element to search for.
+The text to search for

 #### Returns

-`Telerik.Web.UI.RadPanelItem`
+`Telerik.Web.UI.RadPanelItem` A RadPanelItem whose Text property equals to the specified argument.
+Null (Nothing) is returned when no matching node is found.

 ###  FindItemByText